-The RC met twice during the financial year ended 31 December 2021.
+The RC met once during the financial year ended 31 December 2022.

-The RC has written Terms of Reference which deals with its authority and duties, and the Terms of Reference is available on the Company's website at www.kialim.com.my.
+The RC has a written Terms of Reference which deals with its authority and duties, and the Terms of Reference is available on the Company's website.

 8. Remuneration of Directors and Senior Management